Olivia Thornton is a wife and mother of three young boys, ages 4, 6 and 7, but she barely gets to spend time with her husband or children these days.

 Health care workers in the time of COVID-19: Long days, tough jobs for pandemic nurses

-Nurses have to suit up in protective gear about 20 times during each 12-hour shift.
+Clinical nurses have to suit up in personal protective equipment about 20 times during each 12-hour shift.
 Depending on all of the tasks they need to do for their patients, they might spend 90 minutes at a time in full gear before coming out of a patient’s room, wiping down their masks, changing out of their protective gear and getting ready to start the process all over again.

 “It’s very hot.
 It’s hard to breathe.
 But, after a while, it becomes second nature.
 We are very, very good about making sure that everyone is being careful and doing exactly what they need to do to stay safe,” Olivia said.